The Structure of the Oscillon: The Dynamics of Attractive Self-Interaction: A prescription for oscillon longevity

 \section{A prescription for oscillon longevity}

-Here we provide a procedure for finding potentials that support cosmologically long-lived oscillons.
+Here we provide a procedure for generating potentials that support cosmologically long-lived oscillons.
 In section \ref{sec:lifecycle}, we explained how the longest-lived oscillons exhibit a combination of geometric decoupling and destructive interference.
-Both of these effects are enhanced by the large spatial extent of the oscillon's bound harmonic.
-Specifically, geometric decoupling refers to the suppression of radiation when the oscillon size is much larger than the radiation wavelengths.
+Geometric decoupling refers to the suppression of radiation when the oscillon size is much larger than the radiation wavelengths, which is especially pronounced at large frequencies $\omega$ close to $m$.
 For a large oscillon, the interferometric `fringe pattern' also occurs more rapidly, leading to more instances of destructive interference which further suppresses radiation.
 Thus, we may find long-lived oscillons by searching for potentials that support large oscillons at frequencies $\omega$ close to $m$.
 An apparent obstacle to this goal is due to energetic death (see section \ref{sec:EnergeticDeath}), which limits the frequencies for which the oscillon can have decreasing energy as a function of $\omega$.
 In the following, we identify a feature in the scalar potential that can stave off energetic death \emph{and} produce large oscillons.

-In section \ref{sec:physicalQuasibreatherMinTech}, we introduced the mode equations \eqref{eq:ModeEQ1} obeyed by the radial profiles of the PQB harmonics $S_n(r)$.
-We introduced the sense in which these harmonics may be thought of as the coordinates of a point particle, whose initial condition is tuned so that $(S_1,S_3,\dots) = \vec 0$ at $r = \infty$.
+In section \ref{sec:physicalQuasibreatherMinTech}, we introduced the mode equations \eqref{eq:ModeEQ1} obeyed by the radial profiles of the PQB harmonics $S_n(r)$, and the sense in which these harmonics may be thought of as the coordinates of a point particle, whose initial condition is tuned so that $(S_1,S_3,\dots) = \vec 0$ at $r = \infty$.
 Here we aim to study the longest-lived oscillons, whose radiation is necessarily small.
-Moreover, we will focus on large frequencies $\omega\approx m$, at which higher harmonics are naturally suppressed.
-Therefore, we will drop the higher harmonics $n\geq 3$ in our analysis, and work with a simplified 1-dimensional point-particle picture, representing the radial profile of the fundamental mode, $S_1(r)$.
+Moreover, we will focus on large frequencies $\omega\approx m$, for which higher harmonics are further suppressed by a natural separation of scales $\omega\gg\sqrt{m^2 - \omega^2}$.
+Therefore, we will drop the higher harmonics $n\geq 3$ in this section's analysis, and work with a simplified 1-dimensional point-particle picture, representing the radial profile of the fundamental mode, $S_1(r)$.

 We now introduce the equations that govern $S_1$ from first principles, using an effective action technique, equivalent to the PQB formalism for a single bound harmonic.
 The Lagrangian describing the real scalar $\phi$ is